salesforce/base-components-recipes/README.md

 Your helloWorld component is now ready for action.
 You can add this component to your apps and pages via the Lightning App Builder.
 For more information, see the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/create-a-hello-world-lightning-web-component) Trailhead project.

-## Use Base Components Outside of Salesforce Platform
+## [Experimental] Use Base Components Outside of Salesforce Platform

  Base Components in the `c` namespace are intended for use on the Salesforce platform.
 However, we realize the desire to use them in non-Salesforce scenarios.
 Currently, many components will work, but others will not, due to dependencies on the Salesforce platform.
 Our goal is to provide Base Components for non-Salesforce use cases, and we’ve created the [LWC Storybook PoC](https://github.com/reiniergs/lwc-storybooks-poc) to show what this might look like in the future.
 Please click the Watch button on the repo for updates as we move forward.